mattstonge/Mirror_Builder/README.md

 In my initial testing for RHEL7 repos, the first sync'ing took over a day and ~250GB of storage One should plan for /var to have between 350-400 GiB of space.

+6) WARNING!
+Do not attempt to run the RHEL9 mirror and the RHEL9 EUS mirrors on the same machine as these must be kept on separate systems.